goripcity/IceServer/README.md

-But when I use telnet to test this server, the result is not I want because telent send line with '\r\n'.
+But when I used telnet to test this server, the result was not as I excepted,  because telent sends line with '\r\n'.
 So let's add the telnet protocol

     from datetime import datetime